-Inflorescence: The flowering panicle has an open pyramidal shape, narrow to broad, 2 to 15 cm long, with 30 to 100+ spikelets and 2 to 7 branches per node.
-The branches become spreading with the spikelets crowded in the upper half of the branch.
+Inflorescence: The flowering panicle has an open pyramidal shape, narrow to broad, 2 to 15 cm long, with 30 to 100+ spikelets and 2 to 7 branches per panicle node.
+The branches become spreading at maturity with the spikelets crowded in the upper half of the branches.

 The spikelets are 3.5 to 6 mm long, the length 3.5 times the width.
 They have 2 to 5 florets each.
 The glumes are unequal in size, usually distinctly shorter than the adjacent lemmas, distinctly keeled with the keel having sparse to dense fine rough hairs.
 The lower glume is 1.5 to 4 mm long, 1 to 3 veined and narrowly lanceolate.
 The upper glume is 2 to 4.5 mm long, shorter than or equaling the lowest lemma.
 The lemmas are 2 to 4.3 mm long, distinctly keeled, the keels and marginal veins with long fine hairs.
 Below the lemma keel appears a web of crimped hairs.
 There are 3 anthers.